-- 2 Toolbar.
-Contains short-cuts to frequently performed tasks such as creating new documents, opening existing documents, saving documents, inserting applications, inserting variables and taking screen captures.
+- Toolbar.
+Contains short-cuts to frequently performed tasks such as creating new documents, opening existing documents, saving documents, inserting applications, inserting variables and capturing screens.
 The cut, copy and paste icons are also located in the toolbar.
-At the right side, a Document Preview button lets you select Handheld or Computer preview. - Occuments Toolbox.
+At the right side, a Document Preview button lets you select Handheld or Computer preview. - 2 Documents Toolbox.
 Contains tools needed to work with TI-NspireTM and PublishViewTM documents.
-Use these tools to insert applications, use the page sorter to view TI-NspireTM documents, open the TI-SmartViewTM emulator, open Content Explorer, insert utilities such as maths templates and the symbols from the catalogue, and insert text and images into PublishViewTM documents.
-Click each icon to access the available tools. - Toolbox pane.
+Use these tools to open the application menus, use the page sorter to view TI-NspireTM documents, open the TI-SmartViewTM emulator, open Content Explorer, insert utilities such as maths templates and the symbols from the catalogue, and insert text and images into PublishViewTM documents.
+Click each icon to access the available tools. - 3 Toolbox pane.
 Options for the selected tool are displayed in this area.
-For example, click the Document Tools icon to access tools needed to work with the active application.
-The tool for configuring questions opens in this space when you insert a question. - Work area.
+For example, click the Document Tools icon to access tools needed to work with the active application. - Work area.
 Shows the current page of the active (selected) document.
 Lets you perform calculations, add applications and add problems and pages.
 Only one document at a time is active.
-Multiple documents appear as tabs. - 6 Status bar.
+Multiple documents appear as tabs. - 5 Status bar.
 Provides information about the active document.